Understanding Obscure GI Bleeding

 - Gastrointestinal (GI) bleeding is not a disease, but a symptom of a disorder in the digestive tract.

-- Although the blood often appears in stool or vomit, it isn’t always visible.
+- Although the blood often appears in stool or vomit, it is not always visible.
 It may cause the stool to look black or tarry.

 - The level of bleeding can range from mild to severe and life-threatening.